arnoo/angelspie/README.md

 ```

 It is loaded both in my keyboard shortcuts and as part of my global Angelspie configuration.
 This makes tiling adapt to the screen size and work exactly the same at the keyboard and in my Angelspie rules.

+You can also run angelspie for a given window by passing the window id as hex or decimal:
+`angelspie --wid 0x123AB23 --eval '(focus)'`

 ## APP specific tricks